2021 Canadian Championship final

-The 2021 Canadian Championship Final was an association football match played between CF Montréal and Toronto FC at Saputo Stadium on November 21, 2021.
+The 2021 Canadian Championship Final was a soccer match played between CF Montréal and Toronto FC at Saputo Stadium on November 21, 2021.
 The match determined the winner of the 2021 Canadian Championship, Canada's primary men's domestic cup competition.
 It was the 14th final in the competition's history, although it was played before the 2020 final, which was delayed over a year due to the COVID-19 pandemic.
 As a result, Montreal were technically the title holders as they had won the last played final in 2019.

 Montreal won their fifth title following a 1–0 victory, qualifying them for the 2022 CONCACAF Champions League.